otryshko/rippling-graphql/docs/partners/truework/generated.md

 Sandbox graphql playground is available at https://sandbox.rippling.com/api/apps/external/truework/graphql.
 For authentication, see [Authentication in playground](../intro#authentication-in-playground)

-Truework calls [`employeeBySsn`](/docs/partners/truework/queries/employee-by-ssn) passing in the SSN and the fields it is interested in.
+Truework calls [`employeesBySsn`](/docs/partners/truework/queries/employees-by-ssn) passing in the SSN and the fields it is interested in.
+The function will return an array of employees with matching SSN (single person will have multiple employee records if they register with different personal email addresses)

 ```
 query{
-  employeeBySsn(ssn: "238729188"){
+  employeesBySsn(ssn: "238-72-5505"){
     id
     ssn
     fullName